 Significant valvular heart disease is a clinical predictor for increased cardiac risk for patients undergoing noncardiac surgery as noted in the 2014 American College of Cardiology/American Heart Association guideline on perioperative cardiovascular evaluation and management of patients undergoing noncardiac surgery .
 The guideline notes that moderate-to-severe or severe mitral regurgitation (MR) or aortic regurgitation (AR) convey increased cardiac risk during noncardiac surgery, though these lesions are generally better tolerated that stenotic valvular disease such as aortic stenosis and mitral stenosis.

 The diagnosis of valve disease may have been previously established or a cardiac murmur may be auscultated during the preoperative examination.
 The quality, intensity, timing, and location of the murmur help distinguish a pathologic from a functional murmur but are of limited utility for evaluation of the severity or functional consequences of valve regurgitation.
 If valvular heart disease is suspected due to symptoms, a murmur auscultated on physical exam, or incidental findings on chest imaging or non-invasive imaging, then an echocardiogram is appropriate and findings should be correlated clinically with symptoms and evaluation .
-(See "Auscultation of cardiac murmurs" and "Physiologic and pharmacologic maneuvers in the differential diagnosis of heart murmurs and sounds".)
+(See "Auscultation of cardiac murmurs in adults" and "Physiologic and pharmacologic maneuvers in the differential diagnosis of heart murmurs and sounds".)

 The following perioperative issues are of particular concern in certain subgroups of patients: